adaltas/node-nikita/docs/content/usages/local_remote.md

   Username for authentication.
 Default: (none)

 * `password` (string)
-  Password of the user used to authenticate and create the SSH connection.
+  The password of the user used to authenticate and create the SSH connection.

 * `agent` (string)
   Path to ssh-agent's UNIX socket for ssh-agent-based user authentication.
-Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to a cygwin "UNIX socket.".
+Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to Cygwin "UNIX socket.".
 Default: (none)

 * `privateKey` (mixed)
   Content of the private key used to authenticate the user and create the SSH connection.
 It is only used if `password` is not provided.